TowerofHanoi/towerofhanoi.github.io/_posts/2017-07-11-PowderToy-CPU.md

 This CPU is a save file of Powder Toy;
 From the [website](http://powdertoy.co.uk/): "The Powder Toy is a free physics sandbox game...
 The game provides you with various building materials, liquids, gases **and electronic components**"

-I have, in a moment of madness/prowes, decided to build a cpu, painting it by hand pixel after pixel...
+I have, in a moment of madness ;), decided to build a cpu, painting it by hand pixel after pixel...

 Making a cpu is something that was on my "todo list" from some time and this was the perfect opportunity!